godotengine/godot-website/collections/_article/godot-sprint-and-user-meeting-barcelona-june-2022.md

 ## Practical information

 ### COVID precautions
 We will follow the requirements of the Spanish administration, as well as impose our own face mask and/or testing requirements for the safety of attendees.
-If COVID cases/ICU bed occupations were to spike before/around our event, it would be cancelled.
+If COVID cases/ICU bed occupations were to spike before/around our event, it would be canceled.

 ### Venue's address
 La Lleialtat Santsenca